Iran, six powers hold 'useful' nuclear talks; agreement elusive

 ISRAELI SCEPTICISM, THREATS

-Western diplomats close to the negotiations say banning all enrichment work in Iran is unrealistic given the size of the programme, which Tehran equates with national sovereignty.
+Western diplomats close to the negotiations say banning all enrichment work in Iran is unrealistic given the size of the program, which Tehran equates with national sovereignty.

 But Israel has threatened to attack Iran if it deems diplomacy to be ineffective in reining in its arch-enemy, something that could touch off a wider Middle East war.